 U.S. designers paid tribute to a 50-year-old Barbie by hosting a runway show at Mercedes Benz Fashion Week.
 Michael Kors, Tommy Hilfiger, and Diane von Furstenberg—just to name a few—created fashions in the style of Barbie through the ages.
 Barbie also got tattoos when she entered her fifth decade.
 The Totally Stylin' Tattoos Barbie came with washable stickers kids could place on themselves, the doll, or her clothes.
 Some parents were upset, but the doll was a success in stores.

 To mark the first anniversary of the wedding between Prince William and Kate Middleton, Barbie made a plastic version of the royal couple.
 The toys were sold in 2012 and later went on display at an art gallery in Madrid.
 Barbie also released another tattooed version that same year.
-The TokiDoki Barbie was meant for adult collectors and not marketed to children, but parents weren't excited about the prospect of an ink-covered doll.
+The TokiDoki Barbie was meant for adult collectors and not marketed to children, but some parents weren't excited about the prospect of a doll with permanent ink.

 Designing duo The Blonds created their eponymous Barbie to mimic the style of a drag queen.
 The Blonds Barbie wasn't meant for children.
 Instead, the stylish doll was a collector's item for adults.